 - With collapsible perches, a bird can safely sit and eat, while the weight of a squirrel will cause the perch to bend and the squirrel will be dropped to the ground.

-- A bird feeder with a rolling mechanism will turn completely when a squirrel drops on it, which will throw the squirrel off while birds fly away.
+- A bird feeder with a rolling mechanism will turn completely when a squirrel drops on it, which will throw the squirrel off while birds simply fly away.
 It rights itself immediately and automatically, so birds can come back to feed while squirrels are deterred.

-While squirrel proof bird feeders can be made of different materials, they aren’t typically made from wood.
+While squirrel-proof bird feeders can be made of different materials, they aren’t typically made from wood.
 Squirrels have tough front teeth that can gnaw at wood, making other materials a better option.
 A few popular materials used to construct these feeders include metal, plastic, acrylic, and epoxy resin.

 Ease of Use

 The best squirrel-proof bird feeders are the best for a reason: They prevent squirrels from getting the birdseed.
 However, they can be tricky to operate, as the design features meant to throw off squirrels may also make it more difficult for humans to fill them with food.

 Some squirrel-proof bird feeders are easier to use than others.
 Most are designed to be filled through the top.
 Some come with mounting equipment if they’re pole- or window-mounted, while others offer the option of hanging the feeder from a tree or a stand.